pablodz/pipewire_python/README.md

 ## Requirements

-1. A pipewire version installed (clean or via pulseaudio) is needed, to check if you have pipewire installed and running, run this command, if the output is different, you'll need to [install pipewire](./docs/INSTALL_PIPEWIRE.md):
+1. A Pipewire version installed (clean or via Pulseaudio) is needed, to check if you have pipewire installed and running, run this command, if the output is different, you'll need to [install pipewire](./docs/INSTALL_PIPEWIRE.md):

     1. Pipewire versions supported: 0.3.30, 0.3.32+